AndrewConway/ConcreteSTV/federal/legislation/AssuranceOfSenateCountingAct2021.md

 I have changed the formatting and have a subset of the legislation that I consider relevent to ConcreteSTV.
 I have inserted headings breaking the changes up by what they affect, and some comments in boxes.
+Note that I am not a lawyer; these are my personal opinions and interpretations only and are it should not be assumed that any organisation endorses these opinions.

 Nothing is intended to in any way imply an endorsement of this project by the Federal Register of Legislation.